 A flexible system – adapt and learn as you go

-It is likely that you will come up with a rating of no progress in some places in your outcome map, especially if this is the first time you have scrutinised processes.
+You will likely start with a rating of no progress in some places in your outcome map, especially if this is the first time you have scrutinised processes.

 OutNav has been built to support our approach, which is flexible and allows for redirection and innovation if things don’t go as planned.
 You can change and adapt your outcome maps as you learn about what is working well and what isn’t.
 They are not intended to be set in stone and used as a way to judge performance.